bdunton9323/blockchain-playground/README.md

 ```

 Install Quorum, a development ethereum blockchain that runs locally in docker:
-1. Make a directory for the quorum installation somewhere on your machine:
+1. Check out two git repositories.
+The directories must be side-by-side for some of the scripts to work.
     ```
     ~$ mkdir kaleido-io
-    ```
-2. Check out two git repositories into the new directory
-    ```
     ~$ cd kaleido-io
     ~/kaleido-io$ git clone git@github.com:kaleido-io/quorum-tools.git
     ~/kaleido-io$ git clone git@github.com:kaleido-io/quorum.git
     ```
-3. Copy the genesis file to the quorum mount directories.
-This sets up the initial block of the chain, including things like
+2. Overwrite the default genesis file in the quorum mount directories.
+    This sets up the initial block of the chain, including things like starting off with Ether
-    starting off with Ether in your account.
+    in the sample account.
 This genesis file is what I needed to get it working, but YMMV.
     ```
     # Substitute with your own
     QUORUM_PATH=~/kaleido-io/quorum-tools/examples